jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Forlarren.md

 RacialMods:
 Languages: Common, Sylvan
 SQ:
+SpecialAbilities:
+  Remorse (Ex): >
-SpecialAbilities: Remorse (Ex) Whenever a forlarren kills a living creature, it must make a DC 15 Will save to avoid becoming overwhelmed with remorse.
+    Whenever a forlarren kills a living creature, it must make a DC 15 Will save to avoid becoming overwhelmed with remorse.
 If it fails this save, the forlarren becomes nauseated for 1d6 rounds.
 This is a mind-affecting effect.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: